evenicoulddoit-unlisted/byrd-ticketing/solution-notes.md

   * I turned off "output hashing" (hash of file appended to file) within Angular, as Django whitenoise will do this itself, and Django will still know how to find the hashed file
+* Ran out of time to write tests.
+Back-end tests at least cover most important base - security
+* Ran out of time to handle errors more effectively